Healthy Catering for a Wedding Venue

 In the future, I would try to conduct a moderated usability study where I could better support the testers.

 I also learned how crucial early feedback is for any project.
-When I was first designing for this app, pain points that I had not anticipated arose and I needed to come up with a way that was familiar and intuitive for users.
+When I was first designing for this app, pain points that I had not anticipated arose and I needed my designs to ease the frustration of users.

 I came to realize that a designer is always looking for ways to improve the app based on user needs, and not on designer wants.